galaxyproject/training-material/topics/metagenomics/tutorials/plasmid-metagenomics-nanopore/tutorial.md

 ## Remapping using Minimap2

-The Assembly graph created can be used for mapping again with minimap2, but first the graph should be transformed to FASTA format.
-Remapping is done on the miniasm assembly to map the original reads on the assembly to provide the nucleotides per position.
+The assembly graph created can be used for mapping again with Minimap2, but first the graph should be transformed to FASTA format.
+Remapping is done on the Miniasm assembly to map the original reads on the assembly to provide the nucleotides per position.
 This is used by **Racon** {% icon tool %} for consensus construction.

 > ### {% icon hands_on %} Hands-on: Pairwise sequence alignment
 >